Finance and support

 Other living costs

-The guideline budget for all living costs for term time residence in Oxford is around £8,000-£9,000 a year.
-Each student is responsible for their own budgeting.
-You are advised to budget for books, clothes, toiletries, travel, societies and clubs and social activities – the University guidance is a budget of £2,000 a year.
+You are advised to budget for books, clothes, toiletries, travel, societies and clubs and social activities.
+The University guidance is a budget of £2,000 a year.

 Details of government grants and loans are available from your regional funding agency.
-For UK and EU students, full details can be found here.
-The level of support is means-tested and therefore depends on your household income.
+The level of support depends on your household income.

-English students from households with incomes less than £25,000 will be entitled to full grant of £3,387 (this will discontinue from next year); if your household income is between £25,000 and £42,620 you will be entitled to a partial grant of between £3,387 and £50.
-Those with a total household income of less than £25,000 can also apply for a maintenance loan of £8,200.
+English students from households with incomes less than £25,000 will be entitled to full grant of £3,387 (this will discontinue from next year); if their household income is between £25,000 and £42,620 they will be entitled to a partial grant of between £3,387 and £50.
+Those with a total hosehold income less than £25,000 can can also apply for a maintenance loan of £8,200.

 Oxford University support